andrewfellenz/cinema/README.md

 4. A screen to purchase tickets for the showing of the customer's choice: http://localhost:4200/buy-tickets/110 <-- Must include a valid showing ID
 5. A screen to select the seats to associate with the user's tickets: http://localhost:4200/select-seats <-- must first buy tickets on screen #4 above

-Manager facing screens:
+### Manager facing screens:

-6. A manger tools screen: http://localhost:4200/management-tools
+1. A manger tools screen: http://localhost:4200/management-tools
-7. A screen to add a showing: http://localhost:4200/add-showing
+2. A screen to add a showing: http://localhost:4200/add-showing
-8. A screen to show all existing showings and allow for editing or deleting: http://localhost:4200/edit-showing
+3. A screen to show all existing showings and allow for editing or deleting: http://localhost:4200/edit-showing

-# Using the site
+# Navigating the App

 1. To get a feels for the site, first look at the available films, in screen #3.
 2. Try browsing the available showings and selecting one to buy tickets!